Corruption-robust exploration in episodic reinforcement learning: Preliminaries and main results

-\xhdr{Episodic RL with corruptions.} In the \emph{corrupted setting}, we have a \emph{nominal MDP} $\calM = (p,\Drew)$, which the learner faces in all episodes that are not corrupted.
-Before episode $k$, the adversary decides whether to corrupt the episode, in which case the corresponding MDP $\calM_k = (p_0^{(k)}, p^{(k)},\Drew^{(k)})$ can be arbitrary. \footnote{We allow the adversary to corrupt different steps in different ways, so the transition and reward distributions $p^{(k)}$ are parameterized by the step $h$.
+\xhdr{Model with adversarial corruptions.} We have $K$ \emph{episodes}, each operating with a finite-horizon MDP of horizon $H$, thus there are $T=HK$ steps in total.
+Throughout we assume the \emph{MDP environment} $(\states,\actions,H)$ is known to the learner.
+The learner faces the \emph{nominal MDP} $\calM = (\pst_0,\pst,\Drew)$ in all episodes that are not corrupted.
+Before episode $k$, the adversary decides whether to corrupt the episode, in which case the corresponding MDP $\calM_k = (p_0^{(k)}, p^{(k)},\Drew^{(k)})$ can be arbitrary.\footnote{We allow the adversary to corrupt different steps in different ways, so transition and reward distributions are parameterized by step $h$.
 In contrast, these distributions are not step-dependent for the nominal MDP.} Crucially, the learner observes neither the nominal MDP nor the choices of the adversary.
 The adversary can be \emph{adaptive}, in the following sense.
-Before each episode $k$, the learner commits to a randomized Markovian policy $\boldpi_k$.~\footnote{This is restrictive, in principle; however, all our policies are of this shape.} The adversary observes $\boldpi_k$ and the observable history of the previous episodes, and then decides whether and how to corrupt the episode.
+Before each episode $k$, the learner commits to a randomized Markovian policy $\boldpi_k$.\footnote{This is restrictive, in principle; however, all our policies are of this shape.} The adversary observes $\boldpi_k$ and the observable history of the previous episodes, and then decides whether and how to corrupt the episode.

 \xhdr{Conventions and notation.} We consistently use $k$ for episodes, $h$ for stages, $x$ for states, and $a$ for actions.
 We use $\pi$ for deterministic policies and $\boldpi$ for randomized ones.
 We use subscript $(k;h)$ for various quantities in step $h$ of episode $k$: thus, we have state $x\kh$, action $a\kh$, reward $R\kh$, and $\pi\kh$ for the deterministic policy $\pi_k$ that learner draws from $\boldpi_k$ at the beginning of episode~$k$.
 We write $\didcorrupt_k=1$ if episode $k$ is corrupted, and $\didcorrupt_k=0$ otherwise.
 We denote total corruption level $C := \sum_{k=1}^K \didcorrupt_k$; by adversary's adaptivity, this is a random variable not determined until episode~$K$.
+We assume $C \ge 1$ without loss of generality.~\footnote{We recover the stochastic setting by taking $C = 1$, and assuming that the adversary selects i.i.d. transitions and rewards on the corrupted episode.}

 For a given transition distribution $p$, we interpret $p(x,a)$, for a given state-action pair, as a vector in the simplex over states: $p(x,a)\in \Delta(S) $.
-By a slight abuse of notation, the $x'$-th component of this vector, i.e., the probability of transition to state $x'$, is sometimes denoted $p(x'\mid x,a)$.
+By a slight abuse of notation, its $x'$-th component, i.e., the probability of transition to state $x'$, is sometimes denoted by $p(x'\mid x,a)$.